kinvolk/lokomotive/docs/cli/lokoctl_health.md

 ## lokoctl health

-Get the health of a Lokomotive cluster
+Get the health of a cluster

 ### Synopsis

-Get the health of a Lokomotive cluster
+Get the health of a cluster

 ```
 lokoctl health [flags]